mwouts/itables/README.md

 ## Licence

-ITables is developed by [Marc Wouts](https://github.com/mwouts) on [GitHub](https://github.com/mwouts/itables), under a MIT license.
+ITables is developed by [Marc Wouts](https://github.com/mwouts) on [GitHub](https://github.com/mwouts/itables), under an MIT license.

-ITables is a wrapper for [datatables.net](https://datatables.net/) which is developed by Allan Jardine [(sponsor him!)](https://github.com/sponsors/AllanJard), also under a MIT license.
+ITables is a wrapper for [datatables.net](https://datatables.net/) which is developed by Allan Jardine [(sponsor him!)](https://github.com/sponsors/AllanJard), also under an MIT license.